 Attorneys General Zoom In On Tech Privacy And Power

-Officials from 14 states' top legal offices and the Justice Department have begun a coordinated conversation about ways to keep tabs — and potentially rein in — the fast-growing tech giants.
+Officials from 14 states' top legal offices and the Justice Department have begun a coordinated conversation about ways to keep tabs on — and potentially rein in — the fast-growing tech giants.

 The Department of Justice on Tuesday convened a "listening session" with nine state attorneys general and top deputy attorneys from five other states.
 The meeting was originally pitched to focus on allegations of anti-conservative bias on social media.